GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 date: 2021-07-09 20:39:39 +0100
 categories: [Yu-Gi-Oh!
 Nightmare Troubadour]
 ---
-[Last post][previous-post] we looked at the details of how packs work in [Yu-Gi-Oh!
+In the [previous post][previous-post] we looked at the details of how packs work in [Yu-Gi-Oh!
 Nightmare Troubadour][nightmare-troubadour].
 In this post we're going to look at how the game decides which NPCs to spawn, and a little about how the game places them on the map.
 Like the last post, this work was done on the PAL version of the game.
 I did have a quick peek at the corresponding data for the NTSC-U version though, because of the issue with Pegasus.

 ## Overview